Asbolus: Mythology

 He appears again when Heracles came to visit the centaur Pholus.
-Pholus opened a jug of wine for him which belonged to all the Centaurs; Asbolus saw Pholus do this and brought the other Centaurs, who, as it was proved by Pirithous' wedding, were unused to the drink.
-It resulted in a bloodbath in which Pholus and Chiron, as well as Nessus, met their deaths at Heracles' hands.
-It is said that Asbolus himself was crucified by Heracles' arrows.
+Pholus opened a jug of wine for him which belonged to all the Centaurs; Asbolus saw Pholus do this and brought the other Centaurs, who, as it was proved by Pirithous's wedding, were unused to the drink.
+It resulted in a bloodbath in which Pholus and Chiron, as well as Nessus, met their deaths at Heracles's hands.
+It is said that Asbolus himself was crucified by Heracles's arrows.

 Namesake

-Asbolus' name was given to 8405 Asbolus, a minor planet in the outer Solar System.
+Asbolus's name was given to 8405 Asbolus, a minor planet in the outer Solar System.
 It belongs to the class of centaurs, whose orbits lie between Jupiter and Neptune.